aceinnolab/Inkycal/New-version-planning.md

 # For version 1.5

+## Installer
+* Update installer with options to update, install and uninstall the entire software (including backing up of the settings.py file)
+* Remove Installer without debug (is there really a neeed to?)

 ## Main script
-* Update installer with options to update, install and uninstall the entire software (including backing up of the settings.py file)
-* Make month icons smaller to create some space below the separator
+* Optimise icons and their positions to create more space and improve readability
+* Add support for jpeg files!
+(BMP files will no longer be used)
 * Add feature to display upcoming events
 * Replace 'current day' and 'event' icons with better ones
 * Add support for units (metric/imperial)